»

 Choosing the Right Partner for Your Compliance Journey

 Not all audit readiness services are created equal.
 When choosing a partner, look for industry expertise.
-A tech startup has very different needs than a manufacturing plant or a government contractor.
-You want a team that understands your specific “alphabet soup” – whether that’s GAAP, GASB, or SOC 2.
+A technology startup has different needs than a manufacturing company, nonprofit, or government contractor.

 Evaluating Technical Accounting and IT Security Expertise